 Each year, UBC receives approximately 40,000 undergraduate applications like yours from across Canada and around the world.
 You may be applying directly from high school or transferring from another university or college, studying at a Canadian school or following any one of a number of international curricula.
 English may be your first language, or your second or third or fourth.

-So, when you ask, “What are the requirements for admission to UBC?”
-UBC advisors will always answer your question with questions of their own:
+So when you ask, “What are the requirements for admission to UBC?” – UBC advisors are bound to reply with a few questions of their own.

-If you are selecting a first-choice and a second-choice program on your UBC application, you will need to meet the program-/campus-specific requirements for each of your choices.
-You don’t have to indicate a second choice if you don’t have one or if you don’t meet the requirements for a choice other than your first choice, but it is a good idea to keep your options open.
-And remember, some degrees and programs are offered on both our Okanagan campus and Vancouver campus, so you can indicate one degree on one campus as your first choice, and the same degree on the other campus as your second choice.
+When you complete your application, you can select a first and second choice of degree.
+You don’t have to indicate a second choice if you don’t have one or if you only meet the requirements for your first-choice degree, but it’s always a good idea to keep your options open.
+Some degrees are offered on both our Okanagan and Vancouver campuses, so one approach is to apply for the same degree on both campuses as your first and second choices.

 Does your chosen degree require a Personal Profile or supplemental application?

 All high school applicants and some transfer applicants are required to submit a Personal Profile as part of their application to UBC.
 Depending on the degree you choose, a supplemental application, portfolio, or audition may be required too.